EricssonResearch/dnt/doc/dev/architecture.md

 ## Architecture overview

-The overall architecture of R2DTWO is shown in the figure below:
+The overall architecture of DNT is shown in the figure below:

 ```
                                             ╔═══════════════════════════════════════════════╗